MBTA Commuter Rail: Locomotive fleet

-As of October 2024, the MBTA owned 110 locomotives.
-Of these, 89 were in active passenger service and two used for work service.
-Twelve were undergoing rebuild, three awaiting repairs, and four retired and awaiting disposition.
+As of October 2024, the MBTA owned 109 locomotives.
+Of these, 87 were in active passenger service.
+Eleven were undergoing rebuild, six awaiting repairs, and five retired or out of service.
 All passenger locomotives are equipped with head end power.
-Rebuilding of 37 F40PHM-2C and F40PHM-2C locomotives to F40PH-3C class by MotivePower (MPI) began in 2017; other older locomotives are also being rebuilt by MPI or in-house.
+Rebuilding of 37 F40PH-2C and F40PHM-2C locomotives to F40PH-3C class by MotivePower (MPI) began in 2017; other older locomotives are also being rebuilt by MPI or in-house.
+As of October 2025, the MBTA plans to acquire new locomotives to replace the older existing locomotives.

 Coach fleet

-As of October 2024, the MBTA owned 475 coaches.
-Of these, 399 were in active service, nine being repaired or overhauled, 16 leased to the Connecticut Department of Transportation (ConnDOT) for use on the Hartford Line, and 51 pending disposition or reuse.
+As of October 2024, the MBTA owned 552 coaches.
+Of these, 448 were in active service, three being repaired or overhauled, and 101 stored pending disposition or reuse.
 Coaches whose designations start with BTC (Blind Trailer Coach) are conventional coaches, while those starting with CTC (Control Trailer Coach) are cab cars.
 Coaches acquired before 1990 were single-level cars with 88 to 127 seats; those since are bilevel cars with 173 to 185 seats.
-Some coaches are equipped with electronic doors for use on the Old Colony Lines and Greenbush Line, which have full-length high-level platforms at all stops.
+Some coaches are equipped with electronic doors for use on the Middleborough/Lakeville, Kingston, and Greenbush lines, which have full-length high-level platforms at all stations.
 All BTC-3, CTC-3, BTC-4C, and BTC-4D coaches have restrooms.
 During winter months, a Ski Train serving Wachusett Mountain runs on the Fitchburg Line, using a coach car which is equipped for carrying bicycles or skis.
-Three converted coaches – a bike car and two cafe cars – are reserved for the CapeFLYER.
+Three converted coaches — a bike car and two cafe cars — are reserved for the CapeFLYER.

 The agency issued a $279 million contract (total project cost of $345 million) for 80 additional Rotem bilevel coaches in September 2019, with delivery expected from September 2022 to June 2024.
 The contract was later modified to 83 coaches, of which 43 are cab cars.
-The first four of the 83 bilevel cars arrived in June 2022; they are expected to enter service in late 2022.
-An additional procurement of 100 bilevel cars, to be delivered from 2024 to 2027, was postponed due to the COVID-19 pandemic.
+The first four of the 83 bilevel cars arrived in June 2022 and entered service in 2023.
+In May 2024, the MBTA exercised an option order for 41 additional trailer coaches at a cost of $203 million, with deliveries to begin in mid-2026.
+An $165 million option for 39 additional coaches (29 trailers and 10 cab cars), which would allow the retirement of all remaining single-level equipment, was exercised in November 2024 with deliveries to begin in 2027.